Opportunity Search Results

 Overview //

-We also need volunteers to receive deliveries and organize food in the shelves.
+We also need volunteers to receive deliveries and organize food on the shelves.

 Requirements: